phillipj/stale-action-with-manual-labelling/README.md

 # stale-action-with-manual-labelling

-An experimental repository for testing the stale action with manual "stale" labelling
+An experimental repository for testing the stale action with manual "stale" labelling?